 In accordance to Alaska Statute Title 8 (AS 08), one of the requirements for businesses prior to engaging in a business practice is to obtain a Professional License.
 It is important to note that a Professional License is not applicable for all lines of businesses.

 If applicable, Corporations, LLPs, LLCs, and LPs, can apply to the State of Alaska Professional License Section.
-The Professional License application form is different for different occupations or businesses, like Athletic Trainer license has different fee and forms as compared to Real Estate Appraisers license.
+The Professional License application form is different for different occupations or businesses, like Athletic Trainer license but has different fees and forms as compared to Real Estate Appraisers license.

 How to Apply for a Business License

 In order to apply for Business License in Alaska, you will need to download the required forms.
-You can apply online or download the form and send the hard copy to Alaska Division of Corporations, Business and Professional Licensing.
+You can apply online or download the form, fill and send the hard copy to Alaska Division of Corporations, Business and Professional Licensing.

 If you are applying for a new Business License then you have to download Form 08-4181 and mail it to 333 Willoughby Avenue, 9th Floor, Juneau, AK 99801, PO Box 110806, Juneau, AK 99811-0806.
 You can also apply online.

-The standard processing time for Alaska company license is 10-15 business days in the period from March-September and can be delayed in the period from October – February and then there can be delays.
+The standard processing time for Alaska company license is 10-15 business days in the period from March-September.
+If you apply outside this period that is from October – February and then there can be delays.

-One of the salient aspects is that you can avail of “Senior Citizen Discount” as well as “Disabled Veteran Discount” on applicable business license fee.
+One of the salient aspects is that you can benefit from “Senior Citizen Discount” as well as “Disabled Veteran Discount” on applicable business license fee.